Ankle Dislocation Management in the ED

 Prehospital Care

-Prehospital personnel should immobilize the joint following standard procedure for any extremity injury.
+Prehospital personnel should immobilize the joint in keeping with standard procedure for any extremity injury.

-If neurovascular compromise is identified in the field by examination, revealing a cold, discolored, and pulseless or insensate foot, the joint should be realigned unless transport time is brief.
-This is accomplished by in-line traction with countertraction.
-Traction or splinting should be maintained en route to the hospital (see Splinting, Ankle).
+If neurovascular compromise is identified in the field when examination reveals a cold, discolored, and pulseless or insensate foot, the joint should be realigned unless transport time is brief.
+This is accomplished by providing in-line traction with countertraction.
+Traction or splinting should be maintained en route to the hospital.

-Intravenous opioids should be administered to make the patient comfortable and especially if traction is applied to reduce the dislocation en route.
+Intravenous opioids should be administered to keep the patient comfortable, especially if traction is applied to reduce the dislocation en route.
 If intravenous opioids are unavailable, intravenous benzodiazepine medications can be used as an alternative.

 Emergency Department Care

-Early reduction is essential since delay may increase risk of neurovascular compromise or damage to articular cartilage.
-In patients with vascular compromise, perform reduction prior to radiologic examination.
+Early reduction is essential because delay may increase the risk of neurovascular compromise or damage to the articular cartilage.
+For patients with vascular compromise, perform reduction prior to radiologic examination.

 Dislocations of the ankle are, by definition, unstable due to accompanying disruption of the lateral or medial ligaments or the tibiofibular syndesmosis.
-These require an immediate orthopedic or podiatric consultation for surgical intervention that may involve the internal or external fixation of any associated fractures and repair of capsular or ligamentous tears.[13, 1]
+These injuries require an immediate orthopedic or podiatric consultation for surgical intervention that may involve internal or external fixation of any associated fractures and repair of capsular or ligamentous tears.[2, 19]

 Guidelines Summary

-The Ottawa Ankle Rules, originally developed by Stiell and colleagues, provides a clinical decision approach to guide the assessment of ankle injuries, particularly to determine the need for radiography in emergency departments.[14, 15]
+The Ottawa Ankle Rules, originally developed by Stiell and colleagues, provide a clinical decision approach to guide assessment of ankle injuries, particularly to determine the need for radiography in the emergency department.[20, 21]

-The ACR Appropriateness Criteria for acute trauma to the ankle for adults and children older than 5 years notes that the Ottawa Ankle Rules recommend ankle radiographs if any of the following is present: (1) inability to bear weight immediately after the injury, OR (2) point tenderness over the medial malleolus, or the posterior edge or inferior tip of the lateral malleolus or talus or calcaneus, OR (3) inability to ambulate for 4 steps in the ED.[16]
+The American College of Radiology (ACR) Appropriateness Criteria for acute trauma to the ankle in adults and children older than 5 years note that the Ottawa Ankle Rules recommend ankle radiographs if any of the following is present: (1) inability to bear weight immediately after the injury, OR (2) point tenderness over the medial malleolus, or the posterior edge or the inferior tip of the lateral malleolus or talus or calcaneus, OR (3) inability to ambulate 4 steps in the ED.[22]

 Medication Summary